-Code examples demonstrating J2EE APIs and other WebLogic Server features are provided with your WebLogic Server installation.
+Code examples demonstrating Java EE APIs and other WebLogic Server features are provided with your WebLogic Server installation.
 To work with these examples, select the default installation options when installing WebLogic Server, or select the WebLogic Server examples during advanced installation.
-To access the code examples, start the WebLogic Server Examples domain using the WebLogic Examples Server entry in the Windows Start menu, or launch the startWebLogicEx.cmd or startWebLogicEx.sh script in following directory within your WebLogic Server installation: /weblogic91/samples/domains/wl_server.
+To access the code examples, start the WebLogic Server Examples domain using the WebLogic Examples Server entry in the Windows Start menu, or launch the startWebLogicEx.cmd or startWebLogicEx.sh script in following directory within your WebLogic Server installation: /bea/wlserver_10.3/samples/domains/wl_server.
 As they become available, you can also download additional examples.

-In addition, a complete sample application also provided with your WebLogic Server installation.
-Avitek Medical Records (or MedRec) is a WebLogic Server sample application suite that concisely demonstrates all aspects of the J2EE platform.
-MedRec is designed as an educational tool for all levels of J2EE developers.
-It showcases the use of each J2EE component, and illustrates best practice design patterns for component interaction and client development.
+In addition, a complete sample application is also provided with your WebLogic Server installation.
+Avitek Medical Records (or MedRec) is a WebLogic Server sample application suite that concisely demonstrates all aspects of the Java EE platform.
+MedRec is designed as an educational tool for all levels of Java EE developers.
+It showcases the use of each Java EE component, and illustrates best practice design patterns for component interaction and client development.
 MedRec also illustrates best practices for developing applications on WebLogic Server.

-To launch the Medical Records Application, select Start Medical Records Server from the Windows Start menu or run the startWebLogic.sh script from the following directory within your WebLogic Server installation: /weblogic91/samples/domains/medrec.
+To launch the Medical Records Application, select Start Medical Records Server from the Windows Start menu or run the startWebLogic.sh script from the following directory within your WebLogic Server installation: /bea/wlserver_10.3/samples/domains/medrec.